Last updated 2 March 2017

 In June 2004 the combined electronic ID/health insurance card was launched.
 Finnish citizens have the possibility to request to have their health insurance data included in their electronic ID card, with a view to carry one card instead of two.
 Citizens deciding to include their health insurance data in their electronic ID card no longer have to carry the health insurance card issued by the Social Insurance Institution of Finland.

-new ID card design has been revealed to the public at the end of 2016 and will be rolled out in 2017.
+new ID card design has been revealed to the public at the end of 2016 and is now being rolled out as of January 2017.

-The new ID forms part of the program celebrating Finland’s 100th anniversary: the Finland 100 jubilee logo will be UV printed on the identity card.
+The new ID forms part of the program celebrating Finland’s 100th anniversary: the Finland 100 jubilee logo is UV printed on the identity card.

 The national ID card is voluntary in Finland, is issued by the Finnish police authorities and is valid for five years.
 As with the previous version, this eID card can also be used as an official travel document instead of passport in several European countries, and it can also be combined with the Health Insurance Card.